 TPS requires pen input tablets in all of its math courses, and optionally in other courses.
 This allows students to submit handwritten work (e.g., math tests) electronically and receive feedback and grades much more quickly than using snail mail, and much more efficiently and thoroughly than using a scanner.
 It also allows students to use the whiteboard more effectively during interactive class time.Not an iPad or Android

 These instructions refer to a pen tablet input device, not to a handheld computer tablet like an iPad (for more information on iPad or other handheld tablet use with GP5, please go here

 ).
-A pen tablet input device costs well under $100 for a basic model.How about a touch-screen notebook with a stylus?
+A pen tablet input device costs well under $100 for a basic model.How about a touch-screen notebook (Windows or MacOS) or Chromebook with a stylus?

-For ease of setup and use, we currently recommend the Wacom brand of pen tablets.
+For ease of setup and use of the separate pen tablet, we currently recommend the Wacom brand of pen tablets.
 The Intuous